Overview of shared device mode

 Introducing shared device mode

-As mentioned, shared device mode is a feature of Azure Active Directory that enables you to:
+As mentioned, shared device mode is a feature of Microsoft Entra ID that enables you to:

 - Deploy devices to frontline workers with apps that support shared device mode.

 You can support frontline workers in your applications by using the Microsoft Authentication Library (MSAL) and Microsoft Authenticator app to enable a device state called shared device mode.
 When a device is in shared device mode, Microsoft provides your application with information to allow it to modify its behavior based on the state of the user on the device, protecting user data.

 - Sign in a user device-wide through any supported application.

 - Sign out a user device-wide through any supported application.

 - Query the state of the device to determine if your application is on a device that's in shared device mode.

 - Query the device state of the user on the device to determine if anything has changed since the last time your application was used.